-This program is delivered by a Museum of History staff member, using an interactive PowerPoint presentation - typically via Zoom.
+This program is delivered by a Museum of History staff member, through an interactive presentation - typically via Zoom.
 However, if your school has special requirements, we would be happy to accommodate these by connecting with your classroom via Google Meet or Microsoft Teams.